DevAbhinav-23/RISC-V-Processor/README.md

-# RISC-V Processor
+# RISC-V Processor: Advanced 5-Stage Pipeline

-This project implements a **64-bit RISC-V processor** in Verilog.
+This project implements a high-performance **64-bit RISC-V processor** in Verilog.
-The processor is developed in two stages:
+The processor is developed in three progressive stages:

 1. **Sequential (Single-Cycle) Processor**
-2. **5-Stage Pipelined Processor**
+2. **Baseline 5-Stage Pipelined Processor**
+3. **Advanced Pipelined Processor** (incorporating all the new features detailed below)

-The design supports a subset of the **RISC-V ISA** including R-type, I-type, load/store, and branch instructions.
+The design supports a robust subset of the **RISC-V ISA** including R-type, I-type, load/store, and branch instructions.
+For exact instruction encoding and ISA reference, please refer to the provided `RISCV_CARD.pdf`.

 The processor datapath and control logic are based on the architecture described in *Computer Organization and Design – RISC-V Edition by Patterson and Hennessy*.

+## Beyond the Baseline: Major Architectural Improvements
+While the baseline requirements for this project were to build a standard 5-stage pipeline with basic forwarding, load-use hazard stalling, and static "always not-taken" branch prediction resolved in the EX stage, **this implementation goes significantly beyond the baseline.** We have engineered a fully featured, highly optimized processor capable of executing complex programs and function calls.

+We have implemented several advanced features that dramatically improve instruction throughput and reduce pipeline stalls compared to the standard requirements:

+1. **Dynamic 2-Bit Branch Prediction & BTB:** Instead of a naive static predictor, we implemented a 2-bit saturating counter (Branch History Table) paired with a Branch Target Buffer (BTB).
+This allows the processor to dynamically learn branch behavior and fetch target addresses immediately in the **IF stage**.
+2. **Early Branch Resolution:** We moved branch resolution from the EX stage up to the **ID stage**.
+This reduces the branch misprediction penalty from multiple cycles down to a **single flush cycle**.
+3. **Advanced Hazard Resolution:** Beyond standard EX hazard forwarding, we implemented:
+   - **Branch Forwarding Unit:** Custom forwarding paths specifically to resolve data dependencies for the early branch resolution in the ID stage.
+   - **Load-Store Forwarding Unit:** An extra forwarding unit to bypass data directly from loads to store instructions, preventing stalls when a load is immediately followed by a store.
+4. **Comprehensive ISA Support:** The processor supports a robust subset of the RISC-V ISA, meaning it can act as a fully functional processor capable of complex function calls and returns.
+Supported instructions include:
+   - Full **R-type** and **I-type** arithmetic instructions.
+   - Full **B-type** conditional branches (`beq`, `bne`, `blt`, `bge`, `bltu`, `bgeu`).
+   - Full **J-type** and I-type jumps (`jal`, `jalr`).
+   - Complete memory access operations (`ld`, `sd`).
+5. **Hardware Multiplication (M-Extension partially implemented):** We implemented a Radix-4 Booth-Encoded Wallace Tree multiplier for highly efficient single-cycle multiplication operations.

 ---